renatoathaydes/isolate_current_directory/README.md

 ![GitHub Actions](https://github.com/renatoathaydes/isolate_current_directory/workflows/CI/badge.svg)
 [![pub package](https://img.shields.io/pub/v/isolate_current_directory.svg)](https://pub.dev/packages/isolate_current_directory)

-This library exports a single function, `withCurrentDirectory`, which can change [`Directory.current`](https://api.dart.dev/stable/2.18.3/dart-io/Directory/current.html) (the working directory) within the scope of a lambda, but not the global value.
+This library exports the `withCurrentDirectory` function, which can change [`Directory.current`](https://api.dart.dev/stable/2.18.3/dart-io/Directory/current.html) (the working directory) within the scope of a lambda, but not the global value.

-That means that using this function, it's possible to write concurrent Dart code that executes in different working directories without different computations affecting each other.
+That means that using this function, it's possible to write concurrent Dart code that executes in different working directories without different scopes affecting each other.

 ## Using this library